-- Where have you seen a sculpture?
-What did it look like? - What materials can sculptures be made of? - How does your sculpture look like you? - How does your sculpture show some of the things that you like? - How do our sculptures show some of our differences? - How do these differences make us special?
+- How does your sculpture represent or look like you? - How does your sculpture represent or show some of the things that you like? - What did you enjoy about this experience? - What was difficult? - If you were going to do this activity again, what would you do differently? - How do our sculptures show some of our differences? - How do these differences make us special?

-• Tinkerlab's Recycled Art Sculpture/Mystery Box Challenge, available at: https://tinkerlab.com/recycled-art-sculpture-mystery-box-challenge/
+CREDITS: Tinkerlab's Recycled Art Sculpture/Mystery Box Challenge, available at: https://tinkerlab.com/recycled-art-sculpture-mystery-box-challenge/